Passiflora arborea: Pests and diseases

 On the rare occurrence that P. arborea is cultivated outside of its natural habitat as a greenhouse culture it can be vulnerable to some damaging pests.
-Some examples include the mealy bug species (Pseudococcidae spp.), aphids (aphidoidea), Western flower thrips (Frankiniella occidentalis) and scale insects (Coccoidea spp.), a similar pest that is shared and favours cultivated Passiflora species is glasshouse spider mites (Tetranychus urticae).
+Some examples include mealy bugs (Pseudococcidae spp.), aphids (aphidoidea), Western flower thrips (Frankiniella occidentalis) and scale insects (Coccoidea spp.).
+A similar pest that is shared and favours cultivated Passiflora species are glasshouse spider mites (Tetranychus urticae).

-Fungal diseases are not a big problem for these plants under greenhouse conditions, on occasion some plants can be affected by powdery mildew (order: Erysiphales). these fungi can be caused by watering stress, which can be eradicated by controlling the water supply of the plant.
+Fungal diseases are not a big problem for these plants under greenhouse conditions, but on occasion, some plants can be affected by powdery mildew (order: Erysiphales).
+These issues can be caused by watering stress.

-Unsightly pest damage can remain on the plant until a new flush of growth appears, if left unchecked the damage and be permanent resulting in the loss of the plant.
-Leaf damage in these plants can occur under greenhouse conditions involves the exposure of new growing leaves to unfavourable temperature conditions.
-When newly emerging growth is exposed to a sudden temperature drop during spring the leaves will have less chlorophyll around the leaf margins and have a white appearance.
+Unsightly pest damage can remain on the plant until a new flush of growth appears.
+If left unchecked, the damage and be permanent resulting in the loss of the plant.
+Leaf damage in these plants can occur under greenhouse conditions involving the exposure of new growing leaves to unfavourable temperature conditions.
+When newly emerging growth is exposed to a sudden temperature drop during spring, the leaves will have less chlorophyll around the leaf margins and have a white appearance.

-Most cases of pest infestation in cultivated plants can be traced back to a poor growing environment or incorrect potting height, both of these factors have the potential to weaken the plant and make it more prone to infestation and unable to properly recover.
+Most cases of pest infestation in cultivated plants can be traced back to a poor growing environment or incorrect potting height.
+Both of these factors have the potential to weaken the plant and make it more prone to infestation and unable to properly recover.